-But you’ve already heard all the hype about these grinders – you just want to know which size is best.
+But you’ve probably already heard all the hype about these grinders – you just want to know which size is best.

 Read on as we break down the key considerations when choosing between the Porlex Tall and the Porlex Mini Coffee Grinders.

 Perhaps the most important difference between the two is their capacity.